A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

 \subsubsection{Prototypical Networks}

-Prototypical networks \cite{snell2017prototypical}, aims to learn a metric space in which classification can be performed by computing distances to prototype representations of each class.
-It uses an embedding function $f_{\theta}: \mathbb{R}^D \to \mathbb{R}^M$ with learnable parameters $\theta$ to encode each input into a M-dimensional feature vector $\textbf{c}_k \in \mathbb{R}^M$.
-A prototype feature vector is defined as a mean vector of the embedded support points belonging to its class $k$:
+Prototypical Networks \cite{snell2017prototypical} learn a metric space in which classification is performed by computing distances to a prototype representation of each class.
+An embedding function $f_{\theta}: \mathbb{R}^D \to \mathbb{R}^d$ with learnable parameters $\theta$ encodes each input; the prototype of class $k$ is the mean of the embedded support points of that class: